-If you’re thinking of leaving come & talk to someone at ASK and go through everything... whether you’ve decided you’re definitely going and want to know what to do or if you’re undecided and need to talk about it, we’re here to listen.
+If you’re thinking of leaving come & talk to someone at the Advice Hub and go through everything... whether you’ve decided you’re definitely going and want to know what to do or if you’re undecided and need to talk about it, we’re here to listen.

 It might be that transferring is an option, and we can talk you through that too.